allan-js/allan-js/README.md

 I like building stuff from electronics, mechanical systems, and computer software.
 ## 🔭 I’m currently working on:
 1. Daraza Gateway.
 A payment platform that makes it so easy to integrate payments into an application in as little as 5 minutes
 2. GEPA Systems 🌱.
 A compact, modular and scalable Irrigation Automation Computer (called WEMC).
-It makes it easy and affordable for a small farmer in Africa or a third-world Country to automate his irrigation with as much precision as a large-scale farmer in Europe would.
+It is easy to use and affordable for a small farmer in Africa or any third-world Country enabling him/her to automate his/her irrigation with as much precision as a large-scale farmer in Europe would.

 ## I have Built:
-1. Shukrani Foods: A food ordering and delivery service that lets you order restaurant food and groceries for your home comfortably on your mobile device.
+1. Shukrani Foods: A food ordering and delivery service that lets you conveniently order restaurant food and groceries on your mobile device.
 <!--
 **allan-js/allan-js** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.